NURS 105 Nursing Care Foundations Test 3 at Baton Rouge General Medical Center

 B) Increased risk of healthcare-associated infections (HAIs)Explanation

 Failure to follow infection control protocols, such as proper hand hygiene, use of personal protective equipment (PPE), and sterilization of medical equipment, significantly increases the risk of healthcare-associated infections (HAIs).
-These infections can cause serious complications for patients, prolong hospital stays, and lead to additional treatments or even death.Which of the following is a common risk factor for infection in healthcare settings?
+These infections can cause serious complications for patients, prolong hospital stays, and lead to additional treatments or even death.Which of the following is an example of a nursing intervention for managing patient stress?

 Explanation